 From this page, you can review and update many settings.
 When you're finished, click Save Audience And Campaign Defaults.

-To change the name of your audience, type the new name into the Audience name field and click Save at the end of the section.
+To change the name of your audience, type the new name into the Audience name field and click Save Audience And Campaign Defaults.

 Each Mailchimp audience has an associated signup form, which you can share to grow your contacts.
-On the Audience name and defaults page, you can choose to enable double-opt-in, enable GDPR fields, or add reCAPTCHA confirmation to your embedded or pop-up form.
-(ReCAPTCHA is automatically included on our hosted, general forms.)
+On the Audience name and campaign defaults page, you can choose to enable double opt-in or add reCAPTCHA confirmation to your embedded or pop-up form. (reCAPTCHA is automatically included on our hosted forms.)
 If you want to customize your form's related pages and response emails, use the Form Builder.

 Forms use a signup method, like single opt-in or double opt-in, that determines what steps are taken before someone is added to your audience as a subscribed contact.
 Your audience is single opt-in by default.
 This means that when someone fills out your form, they’ll be added to your audience right away.